 The U.S. has 5% of the world’s population—but we have 31% of all public mass shootings.
 And according to Harvard and the FBI, the percent of mass shootings has tripled since 2011.
 We pray it will never happen, but what if it does?
-Meetings with hundreds or thousands of people present would make a prime target, as evidenced by the San Bernardino gathering.
-Event managers need to know what to do to mitigate the possibility, and heaven forbid, what to do if it actually were to occur.
+Meetings with hundreds or thousands of people present would make a prime target, as evidenced by the Las Vegas shooting.
+Event managers need to know what to do to mitigate the possibility, and what to do if it actually happens on your watch.
 Scott Stephens, a security specialist, certified Police Instructor and a police officer for 30 years, will show you how to develop a proactive approach to preventing mass shootings and other catastrophic crimes, and how to react in the event such an incident were to occur.

 Tech Trends in Exhibitions